-- A plant’s ability to take in or uptake water or nutrients through their root system.
+(pg.29) - A plant’s ability to take in or uptake water, nutrients, or light through their root system and leaves.

 Adenosine Triphosphate (ATP)